-For some time now, news reports have been warning us of New Zealand’s growing national debt, calling it the “debt bomb”.
+Debt detox is important for small businesses to manage their debts.
+For some time now, news reports have been warning us of New Zealand’s growing national debt, calling it the “debt bomb.”
 Although most of the money owed is attributed to personal housing loans, a good chunk of it—a whopping $91.34 billion—came from business debts.
 Experts fear this number will continue to increase if entrepreneurs don’t start making smarter financial decisions.

-The problem is that many business owners, especially those in the SME sector, consider debt management as a complex and tedious process.
+The problem is that many business owners, especially SMEs, consider debt management as a complex and tedious process.
 As a result, it’s often put off to the last minute and this is when the trouble begins.
 But the truth is that debt management doesn’t have to be complicated or frustrating.
 All you need is a clear action plan to make the process simple and effective.

 - It’s taking you too long to collect on accounts receivables